 git branch shows only a “master” branch.

 07 git checkout

 git checkout serves two purposes.
-You can create the new branch by adding -b flag in git checkout and you can also switch the branches.
-Simply, pass -b flag to create & switch a branch and if you don’t pass it then it will only switch the branch.
+You can create the new branch by adding the -b flag in git checkout and you can also switch the branches.
+Simply, pass the -b flag to create & switch a branch and if you don’t pass it then it will only switch the branch.

 Syntax: git checkout -b // To create & switch to new branch